Fisch03/Hanako-Discord/README.md

 ## LICENSE

-This Project is Licensed under the do What The Fuck You Want To Public License.
+This Project is Licensed under the [Do What The Fuck You Want To Public License](http://www.wtfpl.net/).
 You can Read more in the 'LICENSE.md' File of this Repository